mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 The following parameters are available for the ZINB method:

+-  **\-\-prot_table <filename>:** for appending annotations of genes
--  **\-\-include-conditions:** Includes the given set of conditions from the ZINB test.
+-  **\-\-include-conditions <cond1,...>:** Includes the given set of conditions from the ZINB test.
 Conditions not in this list are ignored.
 Note: this is useful for specifying the order in which the columns are listed in the output file.
--  **\-\-exclude-conditions:** Ignores the given set of conditions from the ZINB test.
+-  **\-\-exclude-conditions <cond1,...>:** Ignores the given set of conditions from the ZINB test.
--  **\-\-ref:** which condition to use as a reference when computing LFCs in the output file.
+-  **\-\-ref <cond>:** which condition to use as a reference when computing LFCs in the output file.
 By default, LFCs for each condition are computed relative to the grandmean across all condintions.
--  **Normalization Method:** Determines which normalization method to use when comparing datasets.
+-  **-n <TTR|betageom|nonorm...>:** Determines which Normalization method to use when comparing datasets (Default: -n TTR).
 Proper normalization is important as it ensures that other sources of variability are not mistakenly treated as real differences.
 See the :ref:`Normalization <normalization>` section for a description of normalization method available in TRANSIT.
+-  **\-\-condition <covar>:** column name (in samples_metadata) to use as the primary Condition being evaluated (to test for significant variability of insertions among conditions).
+Default: "Condition" (column name in metadata)
--  **Covariates:** If additional covariates distinguishing the samples are available, such as library, timepoint, or genotype, they may be incorporated in the test.
+-  **\-\-covars <covar1,...>:** Comma separated list of covariates (columns in metadata file) to include, for the analysis.
+If additional covariates distinguishing the samples are available, such as library, timepoint, or genotype, they may be "factored out" of the test of the primary condition. (variation due to covars is accounted for in the model, but not considered in evaluating the effect on variability due to the primary condition)
+-  **\-\-interactions <covar1,...>:** Comma separated list of covariates (cols in metadata) to include, that interact with the condition for the analysis. (variation due to these variables *is* included in testing the effect of the main condition)
+-  **-PC <N>:** Pseudocounts used in calculating LFCs in output file.
+(Default: -PC 5)
 -  **-winz**: `winsorize <https://en.wikipedia.org/wiki/Winsorizing>`_ insertion counts for each gene in each condition.
    Replace max count in each gene with 2nd highest.
 This can help mitigate effect of outliers.